- About us

 We must have a lawful basis to process your personal information, and this notice explains what our lawful basis is in respect of each purpose for which we keep and use personal information about you.
 Generally, we are allowed to process your personal information where it is necessary in connection with a contract between us (such as a lease or maintenance agreement), where it is necessary for us to comply with our legal obligations as your landlord, or where we have a legitimate interest to do so (but we will always consider whether your right to privacy overrides our interest).

 We will require you to provide certain personal information to us where it is necessary, both as part of your tenancy application and if you are a tenant, in connection with your tenancy contract.
-If you fail to provide certain personal information when requested, we may not be able to offer you a tenancy contract, perform the contract if we have entered one with you, or it may prevent us from complying with our legal obligations.
+If you fail to provide certain personal information when requested, we may not be able to offer you a tenancy contract, perform the contract if we have entered one with you, or comply with our legal obligations.

 We may collect personal information through the application process, either directly from applicants or a background check provider.
-We also may collect additional personal information from third parties including employers, credit reference agencies or other background check agencies.
+We also may collect additional personal information from third parties including councils, employers, credit reference agencies and/or other background check agencies.

-We will collect additional personal information as required.
+We may collect additional personal information as required.

 We may collect and use the following personal information about you: